nazimboudeffa/medusa-q-and-a/README.md

 in our case

-`pm2 start npm --name "medusa-server" -- medusa develop`
+`pm2 start npm --name "medusa-server" -- run start`

 ## What mean headless solution